Bernice Pauahi Bishop: Legacy

-By the time of her death in 1884, her estate consisted of 485,563 acres (which was reduced to 375,569 acres by the January 22, 1886 meeting of the Trustees of the Bernice Pauahi Bishop Estate) of land across the Hawaiian Islands which she had either purchased or inherited from her parents Pākī and Kōnia, from her aunt ʻAkahi, from her cousin Keʻelikōlani and other relatives.
+By the time of her death in 1884, her estate consisted of 485,563 acres (which was reduced to 375,569 acres by the January 22, 1886 meeting of the Trustees of the Bernice Pauahi Bishop Estate) of land across the Hawaiian Islands, which she had either purchased or inherited from her parents Pākī and Kōnia, from her aunt ʻAkahi, from her cousin Keʻelikōlani, and other relatives.
 These lands were incorporated after Pauahi's death into the Bernice Pauahi Bishop Estates, which funds the Kamehameha Schools to the present day.

-Bishop wished that a portion of her estate be used "to erect and maintain in the Hawaiian Islands two schools ...one for boys and one girls, to be known as, and called the Kamehameha Schools."
+Bishop wished that a portion of her estate be used "to erect and maintain in the Hawaiian Islands two schools ... one for boys and one girls, to be known as, and called the Kamehameha Schools."
 She directed her five trustees to invest her estate at their discretion and use the annual income to operate the schools.

 When she wrote her will, only 44,000 Hawaiians were alive.
-After Bishop's death in 1884, her husband Charles Reed Bishop started work in carrying out her will.
+After Bishop's death in 1884, her husband Charles started work in carrying out her will.

 The original Kamehameha School for Boys was established in 1887.
 The girls' school was established in 1894 on a nearby campus.
-By 1955, the schools moved to a 600-acre (2.4 km²) location in the heights above Kapālama.
-Some time later, Kamehameha Schools established two more campuses on outer-islands: Pukalani, Maui and the Kamehameha Schools Hawaii Campus in Keaʻau on the island of Hawaii.
+By 1955, the schools moved to a 600-acre (2.4 km2) location in the heights above Kapālama.
+Some time later, Kamehameha Schools established two more campuses on outer islands: Pukalani, Maui and the Kamehameha Schools Hawaii Campus in Keaʻau on the island of Hawaii.

 Charles Reed Bishop founded the Bernice P. Bishop Museum in 1889 as another memorial to Pauahi, on the grounds of the original boys school.

+In 1912, Walter F. Dillingham (of Dillingham Construction) purchased 84 acre from the former Bernice P. Bishop Estate, which used the land for property development to create the neighborhood of Waikīkī and many of its early related buildings and structures (including the Ala Wai Canal).

 She was named a woman hero by The My Hero Project.